 - Proper Adjectives

 Proper adjectives are derived from proper nouns.
-They are used to modify some specific person, place, language, organized groups, etc. They can be related to:
+They are used to attribute qualities of a specific person, place, language, organized group, etc. to a noun or pronoun.
+They can be related to:

 Proper Adjectives: Functions